Sixela963/Mecha_walkers_1.20.2/README.txt

 This is the Github repository for the Mecha Walkers project, a minecraft forge mod that aims to add modular mechas to the game.

 TODO list:
-1- Add the carrier golem into the mod --DONE!
+1- Add the carrier golem into the mod --DONE
-2- Add the hierarchy for module blocks:  (going to take forever lol)
+2- Add the hierarchy for module blocks:  (going to take forever lol) --DONE
     abstract module block,
     -abstract core block,
     --steam engine core block,